 Q: Where may I obtain an application?

-A: On Thursday, March 1, 2018, application for enrollment will be available online on the Duncanville ISD Website www.duncanvilleisd.org, click at PreK/K Roundup Registration, then click on Enroll Here.
-Once you have accessed the online application, be sure to choose the 2018-2019 school year when completing the online application for the 2018-2019 school year.
+A: Application for enrollment will be available online on the Duncanville ISD Website www.duncanvilleisd.org, click Pre-K Registration, then click on Enroll Here.
+Once you have accessed the online application, be sure to choose the 2020-2021 school year.

 Q: What documents are required for placement into the PK program?

-A: A completed online application, enrollment agreement, Agreement of Attendance for PK, child’s birth certificate, immunization record, social security card if available, copy of parent(s’) driver’s license, and proof of residency.
+A: A completed online application, child’s birth certificate, immunization record, social security card is optional, copy of parent(s’) driver’s license, and proof of residency.
 (Either a current utility bill or mortgage/lease agreement with name and address of parent or legal guardian.
 Phone bills will not be accepted.)
 Only completed online applications will be eligible for enrollment.

 - Be unable to speak and comprehend the English language